-A “warrant” is a security based on an underlying security which assigns the owner the right, but not the obligation, to purchase additional shares of the underlying security at a predetermined price for a preset period of time.
+A “warrant” is a based on an underlying security that assigns the owner the right, but not necessarily the obligation, to purchase an additional number of shares of the underlying security at a predetermined exercise price.
+The right remains in place for a preset period of time, ending on a specific date.
 The purchaser of the warrant typically gains that right at a lower cost than would be incurred with the outright purchase of the common stock of a company.

 Characteristics of Warrants